 The most modern methods used for the treatment of ED are PDE5 inhibitors.
-These meds improve blood current in the genital area contributing to the achievement of erection necessary for normal sexual intercourse.
-You can choose Cialis or Viagra, these drugs are the most known and the most used among the family of PDE5 inhibitors.
-They are RX medical remedies, which means that you should have a prescription document issued by a healthcare professional.
+These meds improve blood current in the genital area contributing to the achievement of an erection necessary for normal, sexual intercourse.
+You can choose Cialis or Viagra.
+These drugs are the most known and the most used among the family of PDE5 inhibitors.
+They are RX medical remedies, which means that you should have a prescription document issued by a health care professional.

 However, some sites sell anti-ED medicines without a prescription.
 Buying medicines without a prescription, you risk your health because you can buy a fake.
 Therefore, it is better to use the services of official websites.
 There you can find what you want and get good discounts (for example, if you are a new customer, you can take advantage of the trial period for Cialis).